tomshaffner/PiThermalCam/README.md

 This section discusses software setup only, and assumes you have hardware set up, the MLX90640 correctly wired up, and the baudrate increased to 400k.

+This install is for manual operation of the library.
+For the Pip install from PyPi simply execute a pip install for pithermalcam.

 1. Install, using apt-get, the following items: libatlas-base-dev python-smbus